Skip to content

 Join thousands of Trustpilot reviewers who save with Compare the Market

-Am I eligible for personal loans for bad credit?
+Am I eligible for a personal loan for bad credit?

-The lender will also run a hard credit check to look at your credit history.
-They’ll want to check you’re able to repay the loan, before lending to you.
+When you apply, the lender will run a hard credit check to take a more in-depth look at your credit history.
+They’ll also want to see proof of income and employment status.
+That’s because they want to check you’re able to repay the loan.

 Compare the Market Limited acts as a credit broker, not a lender.
 To apply you must be a UK resident and aged 18 or over.
 Credit is subject to status and eligibility.